LouisJackman/language-x/README.md

     void fizzBuzz(int n) {

-        // Sylan supports passing a lambdas as final arguments to an invocable
+        // Sylan supports blocks, syntax for passing a lambda as a final argument to
-        // outside the invocation parentheses.
-Note the use of `it` as a
+        // an invocable.
+Note the use of `it` as a shorthand for one-argument
-        // shorthand for one-argument blocks.
+        // blocks.
         1.upTo(n).forEach -> {
             println(
                 switch {